resilar/crchack/README.md

 The byte position is optionally followed by a dot-separated *bit* position.
 For instance, `-b0.32`, `-b2.16` and `-b4.0` all select the same 32nd bit.
-Within a byte, bits are numbered from least significant bit (0) to most significant bit (7).
+Within a byte, bits are numbered from the least significant bit (0) to the most significant bit (7).
 Negative positions are treated as offsets from the end of the input.
 Built-in expression parser supports `0x`-prefixed hexadecimal numbers as well as basic arithmetic operations `+-*/`.
 Finally, `end` can be defined relative to `start` by starting the position expression with unary `+` operator.

 ```
 [crchack]$ python -c 'print("A"*32)' | ./crchack -b "0.5:+.8*32:.8" - 1337c0de